 In Kampala, the volunteer will stay at Fairway Hotel & Spa (www.fairwayhotel.co.ug).
-In other places, the volunteer will stay at CRS contracted hotels.
+In other places, the volunteer will stay at respective CRS contracted hotels in the town areas..

 CRS will pay for hotel accommodation and provide the volunteer with per diems to cater for meals and other incidentals.
 The volunteer may get an advance which has to be cleared before departing Uganda.
 For more information, please refer to Uganda country information that will be provided.